cantab/cantab_utils/README.md

 require 'cantab_utils'
 ```

-The call the class methods on the appropriate formatter, `DateFormatter` or `StringFormatter`.
+Then call the class methods on the appropriate formatter, `DateFormatter` or `StringFormatter`.

 ### DateFormatter Class Methods